netw0rm/atlaskit/packages/ak-editor-core/docs/USAGE.md

 This packages provides core components shared across all Atlassian Editor packages.

-It's the home for shared editor functionality and  and implements shared editor behaviours, and is the preferred destination for editor functionality.
+It's the home for shared editor functionality and implements shared editor behaviours, and is the preferred destination for editor functionality.

 ## Package organisation